renanlimaleite/react-ts-vite/readme.md

 ```

 ## Dev:
-- Run the dev server:
+- Enter in your project, eg: `cd your-app/` and Run the dev server:
 ```
 yarn dev
 ```